isaac-nabe/multinational-retail-data-centralisation652/README.md

 - **README.md**: This README file.
 - **db_creds_rds.yaml**: YAML file containing credentials for the remote RDS database (should be added to .gitignore).
 - **db_creds_local.yaml**: YAML file containing credentials for the local PostgreSQL database (should be added to .gitignore).
+- **required_packages.txt**: File containing the required Python packages for the project.

 ## Lessons Learned